Roman Senate

 Q: Was there an equivalent at any point(s) to the far-right – what some now call “Christian nationalist” movement that carries much influence in the current U.S. Republican party?
 If so, did that movement persist, or do such ultra-conservative movements within a democracy typically have a defined half-life?

 Salzman: It is interesting that in the late republic, the conservatives, Optimates, were unwilling to compromise with Caesar.
 They chose their own leaders, including Pompey the Great.
 And as civil war broke out, they ultimately lost to the populist party, led by Caesar, a great general and a great politician who was able to unite his reputation and honor with that of the freedom of the people of the Roman republic.
 I am not sure this is analogous, but it does give one cause for concern.
-Of course, Caesar’s populist successors, Mark Antony, ultimately fell and after another civil war, Augustus returned to a more measured position.
+Of course, Caesar’s populist successor, Mark Antony, ultimately fell and after another civil war, Augustus returned to a more measured position.

 Q: Abortion may be the most divisive sociopolitical issue in our time.
 In terms of the intensity of polarization and debate, was there an equivalent in the times of the Roman Empire?
 If so, with what degree of success was that divide navigated?

 Salzman: I work on the later Roman Empire.
 After the defeat of his rival, Maxentius, Constantine entered Rome and adopted Christianity as his personal religion.
 Over the course of the fourth century, Christianity was supported by later emperors, and by the late fourth century, animal sacrifice in public was forbidden.
 Yet, the majority of the senators in the senate in Rome remained pagan through to the end of the fourth century.
-When the staintian emperor Graian removed the Altar of Victory from the Roman Senate, it became a rallying cry for religious toleration.
+When the Christian emperor Gratian removed the Altar of Victory from the Roman Senate, it became a rallying cry for religious toleration.
 No less than six senatorial embassies tried to have the altar and statue returned.
 The argument for religious toleration and pluralism – “There is more than one road to the truth” – was the rallying cry of the late Roman senator Symmachus.
 Christians opposed him, including the bishop of Milan, Ambrose, who put outside influence on the emperor Gratian to deny the request for a return to a policy of religious toleration.
 Ultimately, the Senate became Christian, but without a civil war.
 So, the divide was overcome in time, and tolerance for pagans and Christians for the fifty years prior to the efforts of Symmachus are noteworthy.

 Q: When we look back on the history of the U.S. Senate, the giants include names like Daniel Webster, Henry Clay, Richard Russell, Lyndon Johnson, and Ted Kennedy.
 All were tacticians first, and also effective orators.
 Who were the giants of the Roman Senate, and who are their closest equivalents in the modern U.S. Senate era?